-The design capitalizes on the building’s original high ceilings and bronze details by Raymond F. Almirall, as well as the H-shaped floorplan that brings natural light into all the condominium units.
-A new minimal and modern canopy clad in statuary bronze complements the original bas-relief bronze doors with their distinctive lion’s heads, welcoming residents into a new residential lobby that begins to reveal the fusion of vintage glamour with modern design elements.
+The design capitalized on the building's original features, including high ceilings and Raymond F. Almirall's bronze details.
+The H-shaped floor plan ensures ample natural light in every condominium unit.
+A new minimalist canopy, adorned in statuary bronze, harmonizes with the distinctive bronze doors featuring lion's heads, welcoming residents into the redesigned lobby that beautifully merges vintage glamour with contemporary design elements.

-The residential units offer graciously proportioned living spaces and bespoke details at every turn, as first demonstrated in the model units of the sales center.
-Balancing magnificent scale with intimate warmth and modern functionality, the homes feature large-dimension windows and doors, museum-quality stone baseboard reveals, seamlessly integrated recessed lighting, customized Italian closet systems, quarter-sawn cypress woodwork, and acoustical ceilings to ensure privacy.
-Fine craftsmanship is evident in the custom herringbone pattern of the hardwood flooring, which has a more subtle angle than the typical version, and other details such as the waterfall edge of the stone kitchen counter slabs.
-Reminiscent of the Roman baths, the master bathrooms are carved out of honed Ariel White marble and fit out with custom-designed double vanities, custom Apaiser stone tubs, and radiant floor heating.
-Even the residential corridors receive special consideration, with delineated ceilings and lighting used to signify the entrance threshold of each residence.
+The residential units boast generously proportioned living spaces with meticulous attention to detail.
+Museum-quality stone baseboard reveals, integrated recessed lighting, Italian closet systems, quarter-sawn cypress woodwork, and acoustical ceilings ensure privacy and luxury.
+The custom herringbone pattern of the hardwood flooring and the waterfall edge of the stone kitchen counters showcase exceptional craftsmanship.
+The master bathrooms, reminiscent of Roman baths, feature honed Ariel White marble, custom-designed double vanities, Apaiser stone tubs, and radiant floor heating.
+Even the residential corridors receive special treatment with unique ceilings and lighting to mark the entrance of each residence.

-The condominium residences and public spaces of 49 Chambers Street exemplify the careful renewal of classical New York building from an unequivocally modern point of view.
+The condominium residences and public spaces of 49 Chambers Street embody the careful renewal of a classical New York building from a modern perspective, blending the best of both worlds seamlessly.